DMCC Free Zone

 Overview of DMCC Free Zone

-Established in 2002, the DMCC Free Zone was created to enhance trade flows and commodity investment, making it a vital hub for global trading.
-Situated in the heart of Dubai, it provides an advantageous environment for businesses across various sectors, including commodities, trade, logistics, consultancy, and technology.
-The DMCC Free Zone offers investors a combination of liberal business regulations, tax exemptions, world-class infrastructure, and seamless access to international markets.
+Established in 2002, the DMCC Free Zone was created to enhance trade flows and commodity investment, making it a hub for global trade and business.
+Situated in the heart of Dubai, it offers a favorable environment for companies across many sectors, including commodities, trade, logistics, consultancy, and technology.
+The DMCC Free Zone offers investors a combination of liberal business regulations, UAE Corporate Tax exemptions, world-class infrastructure, and seamless access to international markets.

 Types of Licenses Offered in DMCC Free Zone